lzulauf/qiemem_stages/stages/README.md

         - Slow: 1/32, 1/16, 1/8, 1/7, 1/6, 1/5, 1/4, 1/3, 1/2, 1
         - Medium: 1/4, 1/3, 1/2, 1, 2, 3, 4
         - Fast: 1, 2, 3, 4, 5, 6, 7, 8, 12, 16
+    - Holding the segment's button while you patch the gate input will cause the random LFO to reset on triggers instead of clocking.

 When used in an envelope, a **non-looping** random segment will act like a step (orange) segment with a Turing Machine as input.
 When the envelope reaches the random segment, the envelope will output the value of the segment's shift register and hold until the envelope receives another trigger.